sean-nicholas/arrowtab/README.md

 ArrowTabs defaults work pretty good but they are not always a plug and play solution.
 It helps if you build your app with ArrowTab in mind.
 For example: Aligning your focusables into a grid, thinking about the placement of your navigation, etc. The idea is that you integrate ArrowTab into your app from the beginning.
 Not to add it as an afterthought.

+## Input Behavior Changes

+ArrowTab slightly modifies the behavior of some input elements to enhance keyboard navigation.
+For example, number inputs will not change their value when using the up and down arrow keys; instead, the focus will move to the element above or below.

+To revert to the native behavior, press `Shift` + `Arrow Key`.

 ## Installation